fredericojordan/project-euler/README.md

 Tackling [Project Euler](https://projecteuler.net/)'s weekly problems, one by one.

-Also used as a playground for learning [Elixir](https://elixir-lang.org/).
+Also used as a playground for learning [Elixir](https://elixir-lang.org/) (and maybe some other languages).

 ## Solved Problems:
 - [001](src/001/)